chantra/chantra.github.io/_posts/2021-03-01-home-climbing-wall.md

 Once happy with alignment, put a couple of 2" screws and, using the marks done on your bottom plate, use the chalk line to draw line along the center of the studs.
-Mark the sides at every 6 inches (see [page 6 of Metolius Home Wall guide][metolius-build-home-wall]), use the chalf line and finish your grid.
+Mark the sides at every 6 inches (see [page 6 of Metolius Home Wall guide][metolius-build-home-wall]), use the chalk line and finish your grid.
 Screw a 2" screw at every intersections on the grid.

-If you have put blocking, also add an another screw in between each studs into the blocking.
+If you have put blocking, also add another screw in between each studs into the blocking.

 Next, set the top, this can be a bit more tricky and having someone to help is definitely of big help.
 One trick is to lift the plywood and let it rest on a step ladder, thread a rope in a couple of t-nuts close to the middle of the top plate, and secure the plywood to the frame.
 If the ply was going to slip, it will be hanging rather than falling on you.